PaulJohnston88/ES-AzureLab/lib/wiki/[Examples]-Create-Custom-Role-Definitions-and-Assignments.md

 ## Assign the Custom Policy Set Definition at the Landing Zones Management Group

-Next, we will assign the Custom Policy Set that you previously created at the `Landing Zones` Management Group.
-To do this, either update your existing `archetype_extension_es_landing_zones.tmpl.json` file or create a new one with that name and copy the below code in to it and save.
+In the last step, you saved the `LZ-Baseline` Custom Policy Set at `es_root`.
+This gives us the ability to assign it at the `es_root` scope or at any scope beneath it.
+In this example, we will assign it at the `Landing Zones` Management Group.
+To do this, either update your existing `archetype_extension_es_landing_zones.tmpl.json` file or create one and copy the below code in to it and save.

 ```json
 {